 Related Trade Ideas & Podcasts

-Will 2025 be another record year for the ETF industry?
-In this episode, Bipan Rai, Matt Montemurro, and your host, Erika Toth, look at the latest trends and flows in Canada.
-Erika Toth is a Director of Institutional & Advisory, Eastern Canada, at BMO Global Asset Management (GAM).
-She is joined on the podcast by Bipan Rai, Head of ETF Strategy, Exchange Traded Funds, BMO GAM, and Matt Montemurro, Head of Fixed Income & Equity Index ETFs, Exchange Traded Funds.
-The episode was recorded live on Tuesday, June 10, 2025.
+Where should investors be looking abroad?
+In this deep dive episode, Bipan Rai, Johan Ahlberg, and your host, Erika Toth, put international equities under the microscope.
+They explore trends in recent flows data, ways to diversify outside of Canada with ETFs and CDRs, and the outlook for the months ahead.
+Erika Toth is Director, Institutional & Advisory, Eastern Canada at BMO Global Asset Management (BMO GAM).
+She is joined on the podcast by Bipan Rai, Head of ETF Strategy, Exchange Traded Funds at BMO GAM and Johan Ahlberg, Director, Development & Strategic Advisory, Structured Solutions at BMO GAM.
+The episode was recorded live on Wednesday, October 22, 2025.